Cozla Fossil Site

-The Cozla Fossil Site is located near the town of Piatra Neamț in Neamț County, Romania..
+The Cozla Fossil Site is located near the town of Piatra Neamț in Neamț County, Romania.
 The limestones exposed at this site are part of the Cozla Formation.
-The first fossils from the site were found in 1883-1885, consisting of fish from the Oligocene.
-Four areas containing fossils have been identified around Piatra Neamț, being Cernegura, Pietricica, Cozla and Agârcia.
-The Oligocene fish fossils found at the site were the first discovered in Romania.
+The first fossils from the site were found in 1883, consisting of fish from the Oligocene epoch.
+Four areas containing fossils have been identified around the town of Piatra Neamț, those being Cernegura, Pietricica, Cozla and Agârcia.
+The fish fossils identified at the site were the first discovered in Romania.

 History

 The Cozla Fossil Site was located under the Paratethys Sea approximately 60-35 million years ago, with the fossils found in the area consisting mostly of fish and shells characteristic of a subtropical climate.
 The first fossils from the site were discovered in Cozla and Pietricica from 1883-1885, around the time where paleontological studies across Europe were commencing.

-In the modern day, the mountains of Cozla, Pietricica and Cernegura were declared paleontological reserves in 1971 with a combined area of 53 hectares, primarily due to the abundance of fossils found within the site.
-Most of the fossils discovered at the site can now be found at the Museum of Natural Sciences in Piatra Neamț.
+The Cozla Fossil Site was declared a protected area in 2000 due to the diverse nature of fossil fauna discovered in the area.
+A total of 102 species have been identified at the site.

+The Cozla Fossil Site became an IUCN Category IV protected area in 2008.